 I have discovered and fixed all related issues on my websites thanks to the HTTP requests manager plugin.
 I documented some of those fixes in case studies that are shared in this article.

-Use HTTP Request Manager to debug and optimize WP_HTTP requests on your WordPress website.
+Use HTTP Request Manager to debug and optimize WP_HTTP requests of your WordPress website.